piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 **Feat:** Healer

 You and a group of like-minded believers - mostly humans and halflings - once endeavored to walk a thousand miles of road to reach a faraway shrine.
-Priests counseled at the outset that, long after your journey was complete, you’d come to realize that you found the key to your salvation not at your destination, but somewhere along the road that led there.
+Priests counseled at the outset that, long after your journey was complete, you'd come to realize that you found the key to your salvation not at your destination, but somewhere along the road that led there.

 **Equipment**
 - Bedroll
-- Healer’s Kit
+- Healer's Kit
 - Holy Symbol
 - Musical Instrument
 - Rations (2 days)
-- Traveler’s Clothes
+- Traveler's Clothes
 - 16 GP

 ## Sage
 **Ability Scores:** +2 Intelligence, +1 Wisdom
 **Skill Proficiencies:** Arcana, History
-**Tool Proficiency:** Calligrapher’s Supplies
+**Tool Proficiency:** Calligrapher's Supplies
 **Language:** Elvish
 **Feat:** Magic Initiate (Arcane)